The Ultimate Kintsugi Supplies Guide: Why Building Your Own Authentic Kintsugi Kit is Best

 Silk cotton balls.
 They are essential after piling the powder onto the wet lacquer.
 They help to even out the powder and pack it lightly onto the wet urushi.
 Some people use it to load the powder onto the wet urushi directly, but we think that (1) it picks up more powder than necessary due to the large surface area of the ball and results in more waste (2) it is easy to accidentally smear the wet lacquer compared to the dusting brush.
 However, it is up to your preference.

-Summary list of basic kintsugi supplies
+Summary list of basic traditional kintsugi supplies

 Ki Urushi